MichAdeola/Credit_Score_Classification/README.md

 Banks have a huge quantity of information on their customers, which can enable them to predict their lending behavior.

 # Goal
-My aim is to create an intelligent system for classifying people according to their creditworthiness, thereby reducing manual labor.
+For my Machine Learning Engineer|Block 6 certificate, after my jedha bootcamp session, my goal is to create an intelligent system to classify people according to their creditworthiness, thereby reducing manual work.

 # Data sources
 The data source can be found on kaggle website with this link : [https://www.kaggle.com/datasets/shivamb/netflix-shows/data](https://www.kaggle.com/datasets/parisrohan/credit-score-classification).